thenexthub/Codira/docs/StringManifesto.md

 #### Same type, shared storage

-In Swift 3.0, slicing a `String` produces a new `String` that is a view into a subrange of the original `String`'s storage.
+In Codira 3.0, slicing a `String` produces a new `String` that is a view into a subrange of the original `String`'s storage.
 This is why `String` is 3 words in size (the start, length and buffer owner), unlike the similar `Array` type which is only one.